What Is Asset Tracking? Benefits, Tools & Software Explained

 There are several tools that can be used to track assets.
 These include:

 • QR code and barcode scanning: We’re all familiar with using barcodes and QR codes in our daily lives, and they’re a great way to track assets.
-Businesses can place barcodes on their equipment, and anyone can use a mobile device as a barcode scanner to access asset details, manufacturer recommendations, and maintenance or repair history.
+Businesses can place barcodes on their equipment.
+From there, anyone can use a mobile device or an online barcode scanner to scan the barcode to access asset details and maintenance history.

 • RFID tags: Radio-frequency identification (RFID) makes API calls to scanners for automated and real-time tracking.
 This method is typically seen in use cases with a high volume of assets.